God Help Us

 Likewise, it is useless to attempt to win favor with God or expect to put yourself above others.
 As a divine parent, God loves each of us equally, just as the sun shines on all.
 A wise parent never shows favoritism to any of her children.

-In many respects, these ideas are deeply embedded in Western culture.
-Notions of inherent sin, divine punishment, the need to suffer, harboring guilt, or feeling unworthy of success are manifestations of self-abasement that many have come to accept as normal.
-This is not to say we should never feel a sense of repentance—a sincere expression of regret.
+This is not to say that, when we err, we should never feel a sense of repentance—a sincere expression of regret.
 But it is difficult to imagine a loving, merciful, Supreme Parent who would condone the self-injurious behavior of her children, regardless of past mistakes.
 There is no cruelty, anger, or vengeance in the domain of Spirit.
 God is love.

 Beliefs about prayer have changed little over the millennia.
 Since the beginning of written history over 5,000 years ago, prayers have been formalized and ritualized.
 Priests and followers alike were taught to memorize prayers verbatim as well as magic chants, mantras, liturgies, or psalms, believing the constant repetition of standardized prayers would elicit favor from the gods.

-If a man …merely utters the words that come to his lips because he has learned them by heart through constant repetition, I do not call that prayer at all
+If a man …merely utters the words that come to his lips because he has learned them by heart through constant repetition, I do not call that prayer at all.

 – Teresa of Avila